jirifilip/llm-agents-from-scratch/README.md

 # Intro

 Simple project for trying to understand how "agentic" LLM frameworks work.
-This basically lead me to writing my own (very incomplete and much much worse) `pydantic-ai` library.
+This basically lead me to write my own (very incomplete and much much worse) `pydantic-ai` library.

 Notes:
 - only written as an exploration on how to de-spaghettify some work LLM projects